refsujit/fosp_php/README.md

 - Redirect page from login/logout if authenticated before
 - Working with Navbar
 - Working with MySQL
+- File Upload (Validation of Image and its size not done yet)
 - Image Slider
 - Database Connectivity
   - MySQL